 I hadn’t seen this piece of celluloid slime in a long time and so I thought it was well overdue for a rewatch.

-The plot involves a homicidal maniac called Warren Stacy (an extrordinary performance by Gene Davis who had starred as a transsexual hooker in the masterpiece Cruising three years previous) who kills women who rebuff his advances and the cop Leo Kessler (Charles Bronson) who is determined to catch him.
-By a bizarre twist Stacy sees Kessler’s daughter at the funeral of one of his victims (an ex co-worker who gave him the cold shoulder and paid for it) as she was a childhood friend of the deceased.
+The plot involves a homicidal maniac called Warren Stacy (an extraordinary performance by Gene Davis who had starred as a transsexual hooker in the masterpiece Cruising three years previous) who kills women who rebuff his advances and the cop Leo Kessler (Charles Bronson) who is determined to catch him.
+By a bizarre twist, Stacy sees Kessler’s daughter at the funeral of one of his victims (an ex-co-worker who gave him the cold shoulder and paid for it) as she was a childhood friend of the deceased.

 Is the film as grimy, perverted and kick-ass as I remember?
 In a word- YES!